‘All My Children’ actor Alec Musser’s cause of death revealed

-The 50-year-old’s death was determined to be a self-inflicted gunshot wound to the chest, says a report released on Tuesday — two days after his death was made public by his fiancée in a post on Instagram.
+The 50-year-old’s death was determined to be a self-inflicted gunshot wound to the chest, according to a report released Tuesday, two days after his death was made public by his fiancée in a post on Instagram.

-According to the medical examiner’s office, he was discovered Saturday morning his fiancée at his home in Del Mar.
+According to the medical examiner’s office, he was discovered Saturday morning by his fiancée at his home in Del Mar, California.

-In his last post on Instagram, which was shared just four days prior to his death, Musser could be seen hydro-foiling in the Pacific Ocean.
+In his last post on Instagram, which was shared just four days before his death, Musser could be seen hydro-foiling in the Pacific Ocean.
 The biography at the top of his profile now reads, “RIP 4/11/1973 – 1/13/2024.”

 “RIP to the love of my life,” Press said in her post remembering Musser.
 “I will never stop loving you.
 My heart is broken.”

-The University of San Diego alumni also made appearances in shows like “Desperate Housewives” and “Rita Rocks.”
+The University of San Diego alumni also made appearances in such shows as “Desperate Housewives” and “Rita Rocks.”
 His film credits include a small role in the 2010 film “Grown Ups.”

 Adam Sandler, who co-produced and starred in the movie, paid tribute to Musser in a post on Instagram on Sunday, saying “I loved this guy.
 Cannot believe he is gone.
 Such a wonderful, funny good man.
 Thinking of Alec Musser and his family and sending all my love.
 A true great sweetheart of a person.”